tapdata/tapdata-docs/docs/prerequisites/db2.md

       </TabItem>
       </Tabs>

-3. To perform incremental data synchronization, [contact the Atlas-View team](../appendix/support.md) to obtain and deploy the raw log service.
+3. To perform incremental data synchronization, [contact the TapView team](../appendix/support.md) to obtain and deploy the raw log service.

    :::tip
    To simplify the process, this service will automatically execute `ALTER TABLE <schema>.<table> DATA CAPTURE CHANGES;` after it starts, enabling table-level data change capture.